Bash Script Examples

 Note: Ensure accurate whitespace usage within the condition of the if statement to avoid errors.
 Pay attention to both missing and extra whitespaces.

-Below is a list of comparison operators that can be useful for evaluating conditions using if statement.
+A list of comparison operators that can be useful for evaluating conditions using if statement:

 • -eq: equal to